Anegm-exe/UnityDine_API_Nest.JS/README.md

 hallo Dev Team! :D

-This Will Be The API In-Between the Database And The App (FrontSide) itself!
+This Will Be The API In-Between the Database And The App (FrontSide) itself!<br>
 We Will Interacte With It From Unity Using URLS (API) To Get And Send Data From And To The DB!

-This will be way better for both unity complications With MongoDB and For Testing Purposes!
+This will be way better for both unity complications With MongoDB and For Testing Purposes! <br>
 (We Will Use A "JS" Unit Tester - Easier To Find Help About)

 We Should Be Looking For Deploying This Express Backend On Some "Service-Provider" Like Heroku, AWS, etc..
 But In The Near Future!